How Do You Gain Leverage When You’re Raising Money?

 So, what’s the problem, you ask?
 Larry, was, to put it mildly, a little unethical.
 After Ray agreed to Larry and Jerry’s term sheet, Larry changed the terms.

 “What should I do?”
-Ray asked me.
+Ray asked me at the time.
 “On the one hand, I could really use the extra cash.
 On the other hand, I don’t like that they changed the terms (of the investment).”

 “You know my story,” I said to Ray.
 “If you have a bad investor, it can bring the whole company down.
 It’s a tough decision because the extra money will help you move faster.”